Where did Amish originate from??

 You will find the book “The Martyr’s Mirror“ in many Amish homes because it holds many stories about their forefathers giving their lives for their faith.
 So the first Anabaptists came to America for freedom of religion in the 1700s.

 So the Amish and Mennonites went separate ways.
-They still have a lot in common, holding too many of the same traditional values.
+They still have a lot in common, holding on to many of the same traditional values.
 But there is a vast difference in rules and dress, and the Mennonites drive cars instead of horses and buggy.

 Where do the Amish live?